Great Depression in France: Problems of financial policy

-There was a further contrast in the way France and Anglo-Saxon nations viewed their economies.
-The Anglo-Saxon model encouraged growth of the money stock, but France saw the Depression as a necessary evil that "purged" the excess liquidity in the world economy and pushed indebted companies into failure.
+There was a further contrast in the way France, the UK, and the US viewed their economies.
+The "Anglo-Saxon model" encouraged growth of the money stock, but France saw the Depression as a necessary evil that "purged" the excess liquidity in the world economy and pushed indebted companies into failure.

-Successive governments maintained restrictive policies until 1934, and interest rates were kept high to maintain the attractiveness of the France.
+Successive governments maintained restrictive policies until 1934, and interest rates were kept high to maintain the attractiveness of the franc.
 The absence of contracyclical policies kept the state budget in balance.